amedingt92/terraform-aws-bootstrap/README.md

 ## 📖 Overview

 This project provisions a basic AWS cloud stack using Terraform.
-It creates a VPC, public subnet, and an EC2 instance configured for web traffic — ideal for Infrastructure-as-Code (IaC) beginners.
+It creates a VPC, public subnet, and an EC2 instance configured to run an NGINX web server and serve a public webpage — ideal for Infrastructure-as-Code (IaC) beginners.

 ## 🧰 Tools Used